VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: GDPR/CCPA Background

 \section{GDPR/CCPA Background}

-This section overviews some preliminaries, including the scope of Personally Identifiable Information and consumer rights under the GDPR and the CCPA.
-Given familiarity with the GDPR and the CCPA, it can be skipped without any loss of continuity.
+This section overviews Personally Identifiable Information and consumer rights under the GDPR and the CCPA.
+Given familiarity with GDPR and CCPA, it can be skipped without any loss of continuity.